shamithaks239/KBS-TASKS/README.md

 ## Ownership Logic

-## Owner Initialization
+### Owner Initialization
 The owner is set during deployment as the address that deploys the contract (msg.sender) via the constructor.
 * `owner = msg.sender;`

 This owner address represents the administrator of the vault.

 ---

-``
-## Owner-Restricted Functions
+### Owner-Restricted Functions
 Certain sensitive operations are restricted to the owner using the `modifier onlyOwner`, which verifies that the caller is the current owner.
 The functions can only be executed by the owner: withdraw(uint256 amount), freezeVault(), unfreezeVault(), transferOwnership(address newOwner)

-The deployer is set as owner using `constructor(uint256 _lockDuration)` at contract deployment.

-* The `onlyOwner` modifier ensures that only the owner can:
-  Withdraw funds, Freeze or unfreeze the vault and transfer ownership.

-* Ownership can be transferred using `transferOwnership(address newOwner)`:

-  * The current owner calls the function
-  * The owner address is updated
-  * An `OwnershipTransferred` event is emitted

-* After ownership transfer:
+Any attempt by a non-owner to call these functions will revert the transaction.

+---

+### Ownership Transfer

+The contract allows the current owner to transfer ownership to a new address using `transferOwnership`.
-  * The previous owner loses all privileged access
-  * The new owner gains full control of owner-restricted functions
+The previous owner loses all privileged access and the new owner gains full control of owner-restricted functions

-This design ensures secure, transparent, and controlled access to the vault.
+* This ownership design provides controlled access to critical functions while preventing unauthorized interactions.

+---